zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_SMB.smb1_com_transaction.bif.zeek.rst

    For more information, see MS-CIFS:2.2.4.33.2

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.

-   :parameters: content of the SMB_Data.Trans_Parameters field
+   :param parameters: content of the SMB_Data.Trans_Parameters field

-   :data: content of the SMB_Data.Trans_Data field
+   :param data: content of the SMB_Data.Trans_Data field